4 Ways to Show PR Value

 Think PR doesn’t matter?
 Think again.

 These days, Public Relations is more than just brand awareness.
 It drives dollars.
-So, if you haven’t opened your eyes to its power, consider this your not-so-subtle hint: Last election, Donald Trump spent less money on TV advertising than any other major candidate.
-However—and this is huge—he earned more free media than any of them—almost $2 billion worth, in fact.
+So, if you haven’t opened your eyes to pr value and its power, consider this your not-so-subtle hint: Last election, Donald Trump spent less money on TV advertising than any other major candidate.
+However—and this is huge—he earned more free media coverage than any of them—almost $2 billion worth, in fact.
 The takeaway?
 PR counts.

 Think about it: Which resonates more with you?
 An article on a credible website about the awesomeness of a new service or a paid ad on your Facebook feed from the company who provides it?
 Exactly.

-Here are a few ways to show that PR adds value other than just brand awareness:
+Here are a few ways to show that a PR effort adds value other than just brand awareness:

 Online Placement with Links